Dreamer2345/Arduino_TCode_Parser/README.md

 * ZZZZ is the preferred maximum (0000-9999)

 Note that saved preferences do not change the behaviour of the device itself.
 They exist as a reference for the driving app or plugin, accessed via the `D2` command.

+## External Commands

+This is used per-device and is processed internally by that device this should be specified by the device manafacturer the prefix for this command is `#`

+These take the form of the prefix symbol followed by any command to be sent to the external device

+if spaces are needed in the external command they can be wrapped in brackets `[` and `]`

+These take the form `#This[is a valid]External[Command[:)]]`